Jackson, Mississippi water crisis: Financial issues and treatment problems

 The city's drinking water treatment system had problems for years before the crisis.
 In 2010, a winter storm caused several water main breaks and a widespread outage.
-City hospitals increased privately-owned well capacity as a response to that emergency, and as a result in the August 2022 crisis core medical services were able to continue operating with running water.
+City hospitals increased privately owned well capacity as a response to that emergency, and as a result in the August 2022 crisis core medical services were able to continue operating with running water.
 In 2012, Jackson failed a U.S. Environmental Protection Agency (EPA) inspection enforcing Safe Drinking Water Act standards, resulting in a November 2012 settlement requiring that the city improve maintenance.
 Several efforts by city officials in the aftermath of the 2010 storm to secure money for improvements by bond issues and local option sales taxes were blocked or reduced in size by state officials.

+A sizable water leak reported in 2016 was still unfixed in 2023 spewing city water into a crater alongside a golf course.

 In February 2021, a winter storm shut down the O. B. Curtis Water Treatment Plant, leaving residents without water for a month.
 City leaders asked the state for $47 million for sewer repairs, but received only $3 million.
 The city and the EPA agreed on a repair plan in July 2021, but the city's water infrastructure continued to deteriorate.
 Residents complained of low water pressure and sewage floating in the streets.
 The city issued many boil water orders after the February storm.

 A private contractor failed to send water bills to thousands of residents, and the governor vetoed an amnesty plan in 2020, but not in 2021.
 This action allowed the city to recover partial payments from some customers.
 In December 2021, the Environmental Protection Agency announced an allocation of $74.9 million from the Infrastructure Investment and Jobs Act to Mississippi for water infrastructure improvements.

 Mayor Chokwe Antar Lumumba estimated the cost of fully repairing the water system at $2 billion.